 Professionals in certain positions where they are responsible for the safety of others may need to take a 10-panel drug test.
 It tests for the misuse of prescription and illegal drugs.

 The 10-panel drug test screens for the five of the most frequently misused prescription drugs in the United States.

-It also tests for five illicit drugs.
-Illicit drugs, also known as illegal or street drugs, usually aren’t prescribed by a doctor.
+It also tests for five illegal drugs.
+Illegal drugs, also known as illegal or street drugs, usually aren’t prescribed by a doctor.